 Well, it’s not the same in German.
-German articles, which are roughly the equivalent of “the” and “a” in English, go alongside nouns.
-They indicate whether you’re referring to a specific noun (“the box”) or any of a set of nouns (“a box”).
+German articles, which are roughly the equivalent of the and a in English, go alongside nouns.
+They indicate whether you’re referring to a specific noun (the box) or an unspecified noun (a box).

 Dartmouth College’s German Studies Department has a thorough rundown of each case.
 We’ll also show you plenty of example sentences below.

 German articles also indicate the gender of the noun they’re referring to (which is almost entirely unrelated to human gender!).
 You can think of grammatical gender as being like word categories.